aosmond23/PHYS_511_2026/README.md

 #### Anaconda install (option 1)

-Documentation on installing conda for your operating system is located [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or directly download [here](https://www.anaconda.com/download/success?reg=skipped).
+Documentation on installing conda for your operating system is located [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+You can skip registration and download [here](https://www.anaconda.com/download/success?reg=skipped).
 Anaconda should come with all of the required packages.

 #### Python and Jupyter install (option 2)